EugTre/api-test/README.md

 6. Install Allure commandline - see https://docs.qameta.io/allure/#_installing_a_commandline

 ### Run tests
+For 'DummyAPI' test one need to get `app-id` value for header.
+Go to https://dummyapi.io/ and SignIn using prefered method, then generate `app-id` and add it as headers in DummyAPI section of API configuration (see below).

 Start **tests from specific file**:
 ```
 pytest .\tests\dummy_api\test_1.py --alluredir=./tmp --clean-alluredir -vv -s